Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 Q: Yeah.

 A: He was as skinny as this man right here for his whole life, and all of a sudden he went on the diet, and I told him to eat that way.
 Eat the whole diet, but just make sure you have a pound of meat twice daily with the whole lubrication formula.
-And he went to work out because he always wanted to be big his whole life, and every time he'd work out he'd get sick and break down and couldn't work out. bSo he got on this diet and said, do you think I can body build this?
+And he went to work out because he always wanted to be big his whole life, and every time he'd work out he'd get sick and break down and couldn't work out.
+So he got on this diet and said, do you think I can body build this?
 About a year and a half after he was on the diet.
 I said, sure.
 So I gave him that formula and he did it.
 And in five months he had gained four inches on his biceps and six inches on his chest.

 Q: [unintelligible]